 An action-research group is currently looking at racial inequity in education in our immediate area (Howard County, Montgomery County and Prince George’s County).
 There are three ways you can support this initiative:

 - The students and teachers at the schools in your neighborhood

 - The growing disparity between schools—both from the perspective of race and income

 - Discernment about how to respond as an individual and as a community

 - Provide support to Greencastle Elementary School through the Food in Backpacks program and the Birthday Books program.

-- Get involved by signing up with the Racial Reconciliation in Education action-research group.
+- Get involved by signing up for our Racial Equity and Justice in our Schools workshop.
 To learn more, please email Rachel Anderson.

 Other recent events have included books studies focused on Educating All God’s Children and Just Mercy, as well as a workshop entitled “How We Got Here: The Racial history Behind Today’s Headlines.”

 Read more: Together on a Journey Towards Reconciliation